 Losing

-The first time I visited a casino I got bored, so put my remaining chips on number 23.
+The first time I visited a casino I got bored, so I put my remaining chips on number 23.
 It came in.
 Unbelievable.
 I cashed out and never played roulette again.
 Not so for others.
 Winning on their first trip can be a hook towards addiction.
-“Money won is twice as sweet as money earned.”
-We are all addicts.
-Some of us are in denial.
+They say money won is twice as sweet as money earned.
+That can be the allure with gambling.
+A little gambling is fun but some of us are in denial about the true cost.
+Lives are ruined.
+Families suffer.
 Put your hands up and admit it.
 Seek help if you want to live differently.